Unpaid Wages and Uber Drivers

 According to a fact sheet on overtime pay from the U.S. Department of Labor, employees who are covered by the FLSA are entitled to receive overtime pay when they work in excess of 40 hours per week.
 This is the reason that the Uber spokesperson quoted above talked about set shifts and fixed hourly wages—in short, independent contractors are not entitled to overtime pay under the FLSA in the way that employees may be entitled to this.
 As such, if Uber drivers want to be paid for overtime hours beyond 40 hours per week that they work, they may need to give up the freedoms associated with being an independent contractor instead of an employee.

 If you have questions about filing a claim under the FLSA or have questions about unpaid overtime wages, a West Palm Beach labor lawyer can assist you.
-Contact Scott Wagner and Associates, P.A. today for more information about our services.
+Contact Scott Law Team today for more information about our services.